What Is Authorisation in SOC 2?

 Establishing a Robust Control Mapping

 Compliance is secured when every internal control is precisely aligned with SOC 2 trust criteria.
-This begins with designing comprehensive policies that define how access rights are assigned to match organizational responsibilities.
-By documenting each permission within a structured control matrix, your organization creates a traceable evidence chain that not only meets but reinforces audit standards.
+This begins with designing comprehensive policies that define how access rights are assigned to match organisational responsibilities.
+By documenting each permission within a structured control matrix, your organisation creates a traceable evidence chain that not only meets but reinforces audit standards.
 Every access event is recorded with clear timestamps, ensuring that each control decision contributes to a verifiable compliance signal.

 Streamlined Oversight and Recertification